TradePortProject/tradeport/docs/img/Final Report.md

 > - Use Case Diagrams
 > - Flow of Events
 > - Activity + Sequence Diagrams

+This view illustrates how the system behaves in various real-world scenarios and is supported by the following artifacts:

+1. Use Case Diagrams showing actors and their interactions
+2. Detailed Use Case Descriptions with Basic and Alternative Flows
+3. Activity Diagrams modeling user workflows
+4. Sequence Diagrams depicting runtime collaborations

+These scenarios support requirements validation, functional testing, and training new team members by offering usage-centric insight into the system.

 ### 3.2 Transition from Analysis to Design